chaithanya-15/sound2species/README.md

 # sound2species

 Sound event detection for farmyard audio.
-Given a wav recording, the system reports when each animal vocalizes as a list of timed events and draws the detections over the waveform and spectrogram.
+You give it a wav recording and it reports when each animal vocalizes, as a list of timed events, and draws those events over the waveform and spectrogram.

-Five animal classes are detected (dog, cat, sheep, cow, rooster) plus a sixth `others` class for background.
-Background is modelled explicitly but never reported as an event.
+It detects five animals: dog, cat, sheep, cow, and rooster.
+A sixth class, `others`, covers background sound.
+Background is a trained class, but it is never reported as an event.

-## Approach
+## How it works

-- **Backbone**: frozen YAMNet as a feature extractor.
-The seed dataset is small, so we ride on YAMNet's AudioSet pretraining and only train a small head.
+YAMNet does the feature extraction and stays frozen.
+The seed dataset is small, so the only thing trained is a small classifier head on top of YAMNet's embeddings, which already carry a lot from AudioSet.

-- **Head**: a dense classifier with per-class sigmoid outputs (multi-label), so two animals active at once can both fire.
-Trained with binary cross-entropy.
+The head has one sigmoid output per class instead of a softmax, so two animals that overlap in time can both fire.
+It trains with binary cross-entropy.

-- **Inference**: run YAMNet over the whole recording at its native 0.48 s frame rate, predict per frame, then post-process into events.
-- **Post-processing** (per class): threshold, median smoothing, gap merging, minimum-duration filtering.
-Parameters are per class because a short dog bark and a long cow moo behave differently.
-- **Evaluation**: collar-based event metrics via `sed_eval` with a 0.5 s onset/offset tolerance, matching the brief's +/-500 ms margin.
+At inference the recording goes through YAMNet at its native 0.48 s frame rate and the head predicts every frame.
+Those per-frame probabilities become events through post-processing that runs per class: a probability threshold, median smoothing, merging events separated by a short gap, and dropping events shorter than a minimum duration.
+The settings differ by class, since a short dog bark and a long cow moo do not behave the same way.

+Evaluation uses `sed_eval` event metrics with a 0.5 s onset/offset collar, which is the +/-500 ms tolerance the brief asks for.
+Frame-level accuracy is not the headline number: background dominates the timeline, so that number looks high even when the events are wrong.
+Event F1 is the one that matters.

 ## Layout